outsideorbit/vaulpner/README.md

 # vaulpner

 A Kubernetes sidecar utility that automatically initializes and unseals HashiCorp Vault in development environments.
-This tool simplifies Vault setup by handling the initialization process and securely storing the root token in Kubernetes secrets.
+This tool simplifies Vault setup by handling the initialization process with a single unseal key and securely storing the root token in Kubernetes secrets.

 ## 🚀 Features

-- **Automatic Vault Initialization**: Detects uninitialized Vault instances and initializes them
+- **Automatic Vault Initialization**: Detects uninitialized Vault instances and initializes them with a single unseal key
 - **Automatic Vault Unsealing**: Retrieves and uses stored root tokens to unseal Vault
 - **Secure Token Storage**: Stores root tokens in Kubernetes secrets for persistence
 - **Kubernetes Native**: Designed to run as a sidecar container in Kubernetes deployments